-Services that are covered for you What you must pay when you get these services Erythropoiesis-stimulating agents: Medicare covers erythropoietin by injection if you have End-Stage Renal Disease (ESRD) or you need this drug to treat anemia related to certain other conditions (such as Epogen®, Procrit®, Retacrit®, Epoetin Alfa, Aranesp®, Darbepoetin Alfa, Mircera®, or Methoxy polyethylene glycol-epoetin beta) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Parenteral and enteral nutrition (intravenous and tube feeding) The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: wellcare.healthnetcalifornia.com/planbenefit-materials.html We also cover some vaccines under our Part B and most adult vaccines under our Part D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services Erythropoiesis-stimulating agents: Medicare covers erythropoietin by injection if you have End-Stage Renal Disease (ESRD) or you need this drug to treat anemia related to certain other conditions (such as Epogen®, Procrit®, Retacrit®, Epoetin Alfa, Aranesp®, Darbepoetin Alfa, Mircera®, or Methoxy polyethylene glycol-epoetin beta) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Parenteral and enteral nutrition (intravenous and tube feeding) The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: wellcare.healthnetcalifornia.com/planbenefit-materials.html.
+We also cover some vaccines under our Part B and most adult vaccines under our Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
-There is no coinsurance.
-Obesity screening and therapy to promote copayment, or deductible for sustained weight loss preventive obesity screening and therapy.
-If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your
+There is no coinsurance, Obesity screening and therapy to promote copayment, or deductible for sustained weight loss preventive obesity screening and therapy.
+If you have a body mass index of 30 or more, we cover intensive

-Servi ces that are covered for you What you must pay when you get these services Opio id treatment program services \$0 copay for each covera pers of our plan with opioid use disorder (OUD) can receive age of services to treat OUD through an Opioid Treatment am (OTP) which includes the following services: Medicare-covered opioid treatment service.
+Services that are covered for you What you must pay when you get these services Opioid treatment program services \$0 copay for each Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: Medicare-covered opioid treatment service.
 Referral may be required.
-Prior Authorization may be • U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications. required. • Dispensing and administration of MAT medications (if applicable) • Substance use disorder counseling • Individual and group therapy • Toxicology testing • Intake activities • Periodic assessments patient diagnostic tests and therapeutic services supplies Cover red services include, but are not limited to: • X-rays \$0 copay for Medicare-covered X-rays.
+Prior Authorization may be U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications required.
+Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays \$0 copay for Medicare-covered X-rays.
 Referral may be required.
-Prior Authorization may be required. • Radiation (radium and isotope) therapy including technician materials and supplies 20% coinsurance for Medicare-covered therapeutic radiology services.
+Prior Authorization may be required.
+Radiation (radium and isotope) therapy including technician materials and supplies \$0 copay for Medicare-covered therapeutic radiology services.
 Referral may be required.
-Prior Authorization may be required. • Surgical supplies, such as dressings 20% coinsurance for Medicare-covered medical • Splints, casts, and other devices used to reduce fractures and dislocations supplies including casts and splints.
+Prior Authorization may be required.
+Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations \$0 copay for Medicare-covered medical supplies including casts and splints.
 Prior Authorization may be required.